 The best approach to chronic inflammation is prevention.
 Things you can do today include quitting smoking and limiting alcohol consumption.
 Maintaining a healthy weight, managing stress levels, getting adequate sleep, and regular exercise are also key.
 Diet can play a strong role in the level of inflammation in your body.
 Some foods increase inflammation and other foods work to reduce inflammation.

-If you have questions about your MSK health, visit your chiropractor, physiotherapist or massage therapist or contact us at CURAVITA.
-Our model of patient-centered care in a collaborative multi-disciplinary environment will ensure you get the right care, at the right time and in the right place.
+If you have questions about your MSK health, visit your chiropractor or contact us at CURAVITA.
+Our model of patient-centred care in a collaborative multi-disciplinary environment will ensure you get the right care, at the right time and in the right place.